ChiragChauhan4579/Wild-Blueberry-MLOps/README.md

 ## Tracking the dataset with DVC

-Run this command to track the raw data file `dvc add "data\raw\RTA Dataset.csv"`.
-Upon completion you will find `RTA Dataset.csv.dvc` file
+Run this command to track the raw data file `dvc add "data\raw\WildBlueberryPollinationSimulationData.csv"`.
+Upon completion you will find `WildBlueberryPollinationSimulationData.csv.dvc` file